rackerlabs/rackspace-how-to/content/general/linux-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 - Dedicated Physical Server: MyRack Customer Portal [https://my.rackspace.com](https://my.rackspace.com) -> Services -> Reboot Scheduling

-- VMware&reg;  Virtual Server Managed Operations Rackspace Public Cloud Servers: Supply the date, time, and time zone.
+- VMware&reg;  Virtual Server and Managed Operations Rackspace Public Cloud Servers: Supply the date, time, and time zone.
 Rackspace will schedule an automated reboot on behalf of the customer.

 Operating systems listed as End of Life (EOL) by the vendor might not receive patches.
 For those configurations that run an older EOL operating system including (but not limited to) Red Hat Enterprise Linux 5, CentOS 5, and Ubuntu 12 LTS, Rackspace recommends that customers upgrade to a supported version.